bibiygarcia/bibiygarcia.github.io/essays/CraftingSmartQuestions.md

 ## Introduction

 Smart questions are indispensable tools for smart software engineers.
 In the world of programming and development, clear, concise, and well-structured inquiries are fundamental to efficient problem-solving and learning.
-Eric Steven Raymond's article, "How to Ask Questions the Smart Way," outlines principles for crafting smart questions and offers guidance on how to engage effectively with the developer community.
+Eric Steven Raymond's article, "[How To Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html)," outlines principles for crafting smart questions and offers guidance on how to engage effectively with the developer community.
 In this essay, we will delve into the importance of smart questions for software engineers, evaluate how selected questions align with Raymond's precepts, analyze the responses received, and discuss the insights derived from this experience.

 ## The Importance of Smart Questions